Skip to Content

 Schedule a Site visit

-NEDCC's “Ready – Or Not” Cultural Heritage Disaster Preparedness Project (press release) is a three-year initiative funded by the State of California to assess emergency preparedness at California organizations that care for cultural and historic resources (e.g., archives, libraries, museums, and tribal nations).
+NEDCC's “Ready – Or Not” Cultural Heritage Disaster Preparedness Project (press release) is funded by the State of California to assess emergency preparedness at California organizations that care for cultural and historic resources (e.g., archives, libraries, museums, and tribal nations).

-A team of heritage preservation consultants based in California conducts on-site visits for participating organizations and delivers a summary report that documents the organization's current state of emergency preparedness.
+A team of heritage preservation consultants based in California conduct free, on-site emergency preparedness assessments for participating organizations and deliver a summary report that documents the organization's current state of emergency preparedness.

 Each report includes recommendations for mitigating risks, taking emergency preparedness actions, and completing a disaster plan, thereby providing each with tools to better protect their collections in an emergency, ensuring that California’s cultural heritage is preserved into the future.